deltaswapio/deltaswap/wormchain/README.md

 ## Building

-Build and install wormchain.
+Build and install deltachain.
 You will need golang version 1.16+ installed.

 ```
-make build/wormchaind
+make build/deltachaind
 ```

 ## Develop